 This Thanksgiving, when you think about all that you are thankful for, you are welcome to thank yourself.

 You’ve earned it.

-Valerie Gordon is a former television producer, a lifelong storyteller and the owner of career and communications firm, The Storytelling Strategist, along with the Commander-in-She, LLC.
-She runs workshops and webinars to help clients develop their powerful personal narrative and works with corporations to grow future leaders, build strong teams and advance women throughout the organization.
+Valerie Gordon is a former television producer, a lifelong storyteller, and the owner of career and communications firm, The Storytelling Strategist, along with the Commander-in-She blog.
+Commander-in-She, LLC.
+She runs workshops and webinars to help high achievers communicate with impact and influence and works with corporations to grow future leaders, build strong teams and advance women throughout the organization.